Grab your copy

 As mentioned above, one of the fundamental principles of mental capacity is that someone is presumed to have mental capacity unless it is proved otherwise.

 This means, if anyone seeks to challenge a Will or other decision on the basis that the decision-maker lacked capacity at the time, they will have to present the proof necessary to render the decision invalid.
-They have to prove it was more likely than not that the person lacked capacity.
+They must prove it was more likely than not that the person lacked capacity.

 Alternatively, people could contend that a decision which was taken on a person’s behalf was improper, that the person was mentally capable to do it themselves, or that the actual decision taken was not in the best interests of the mentally incapable person.
 In these situations, the actual decision-maker must support their contention that the person was mentally incapable to make the decision for themselves, and/or that the decision they made was the right one.